godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

             return # Already stunned

         rpc("stun")
-        stun() # Stun myself, could have used sync keyword too.
+        stun() # Stun myself, could have used remotesync keyword too.

 In the above example, a bomb explodes somewhere (likely managed by whoever is master).
 The bomb knows the bodies in the area, so it checks them and checks that they contain an `exploded` function.